GRAAL-Lab/ulisse_core/README.md

 To enable the GPS on a fresh install of Linux you will have to:

 - Add in **/etc/default/gpsd** the following line: `DEVICE:"/dev/ttyS1"`.
-- Add your user to the `dialout` user group: `sudo usermod -G dialout graal`.
+- Add your user to the `dialout` user group: `sudo usermod -a -G dialout graal`.

 ### Testing the serial